 Fees can be paid online through your Ivrnet Central account via credit card, or by credit card at the Beach Club.
 Please note there is a 3% transaction fee for credit card use on encumbrance fees.

-3. I'm new - where can I get my card?
+3. I'm new - where can I get my lake access?

-4. Can my adult children have an HOA access card?
+4. Can my adult children have lake access?

-If your adult children over the age 18 are living in Mahogany with you and have photo ID confirming proof of residency as well as a letter of request from the homeowner member, than a member card will be issued to the adult child as long as they continue to reside with you at your Mahogany address.
+If your adult children over the age 18 are living in Mahogany with you and have photo ID confirming proof of residency, then lake access will be issued to the adult child as long as they continue to reside with you at your Mahogany address.

 5. How do I access the lake and West Beach area?

 Residents can access the lake and West Beach area using the gate at the West Beach building.
-As a safety precaution, residents must scan in and out of the area using their card.
+As a safety precaution, residents must scan in and out of the area using their mobile credentials or lake card.
 Should you lose your card or should the card become non-functioning, please contact the MHOA to arrange a replacement.